 Supply Chain Management

-In 2019, statistics of conflict mineral investigation were conducted 420 suppliers.
+In 2021, statistics of conflict mineral investigation were conducted 359 suppliers

-In 2019, ratio of reduction of transportation vehicle trips was 8.79% and saved about 660 liters of diesel fuel.
+In 2021, ratio of reduction of transportation vehicle trips was 10.21% and saved about 1,380 liters of diesel fuel

-To become an SNI material supplier, vendors are required to go through extensive investigation and evaluation based on various aspects like material selection, identification, and incoming materials management, scale of facilities, supply capacities, QA system, and relevant inspection instruments.
-This ensures that suppliers comply with SNI requirements for FQC, delivery time, and use of restricted substances in order to facilitate smooth manufacturing operations.
-By purchasing materials at reasonable prices, SNI is able to generate profit for the company.
+To become an SNI material supplier, vendors are required to meet extensive scrutiny and evaluation based on various aspects like material selection, identification, incoming materials management, scale of facilities, supply capacities, QA system, and relevant inspection instruments.
+This process ensures that suppliers comply with SNI requirements for FQC, delivery time, and use of restricted substances in order to facilitate smooth manufacturing operations.
+By purchasing materials at reasonable prices, SNI is able to seek profit for the company.

 SNI encourages all suppliers to abide by the RBA Code of Conduct by completing the Supplier Corporate Social Responsibility Self-Evaluation Form and promoting energy conservation and carbon reduction management.
-It is hoped that suppliers work together with SNI to promote the latter’s supply chain system, creating a positive image that embodies labor rights, human rights, safety, and environmental sustainability so as to build customer confidence.
+It is hoped that all suppliers work together with SNI to promote the latter’s supply chain system, creating a positive image that embodies labor rights, human rights, safety, and environmental sustainability so as to build customer confidence.
+SNI will continue to guide its suppliers on corporate social responsibility and energy conservation and carbon reduction management, and will also conduct audits according to the suppliers’ risk level.
+SNI will notify those suppliers that fail to meet the requirements for improvement, and they will be replaced by the backup suppliers if their improvements cannot meet the requirements.

-4. Ensure control over four major elements; namely, quality, delivery time, pricing, and after-sales service in order to create more profit for the company.
+Capture four major elements: quality, delivery time, price, and after service to create profits for SNI.

-5. Learn about market supply and demand, enhance professional knowledge, and ensure adequate communication and coordination to improve purchasing efficiency.
+Be familiar with market supply and demand, enrich professional knowledge, and optimize communication and coordination to enhance purchasing efficiency.

 Transportation and Logistics Management

-With regard to personnel transportation activities, SNI continues to optimize the service routes of its shuttle vehicles and has adjusted its service schedules in order to increase vehicle occupancy rate while reducing vehicle mileage.
-SNI also ensures that all its vehicles are properly maintained to keep them in optimal condition so as to improve mileage and reduce energy consumption as well as carbon emissions.
+SNI continued to optimize the service routes of its shuttle vehicles and had adjusted its service schedules in order to increase vehicle occupancy rate while reducing vehicle mileage.
+SNI also ensures that all its vehicles were properly maintained to keep them in optimal condition so as to improve mileage and reduce energy consumption as well as carbon emissions.

-In terms of cargo transport, SNI facilitates interdepartmental coordination to achieve collective transport of loose cargo in order to reduce the number of vehicle dispatches.
-Moreover, it keeps track of the number of trips made by each vehicle in order to optimize its vehicle and personnel dispatch plan for product delivery, achieving the highest possible utilization rate of vehicle storage space in accordance with pre-established routes.
-Goods to be delivered on the same route are transported by the same vehicle in order to reduce the number of trips to be made.
-This helps reduce expenses and increase transportation efficiency by effectively eliminating convective transport, thereby alleviating potential traffic congestion.
+In terms of cargo transport, SNI facilitated interdepartmental coordination to achieve collective transport of loose cargo in order to reduce the number of vehicle dispatches.
+Moreover, it kept track of the number of trips made by each vehicle in order to optimize its vehicle and personnel dispatch plan for product delivery, achieving the highest possible utilization rate of vehicle storage space in accordance with pre-established routes.
+Goods to be delivered on the same route were transported by the same vehicle in order to reduce the number of trips to be made.
+This helped reduce expenses and increase transportation efficiency by effectively eliminating convective transport, thereby alleviating potential traffic congestion.
+In 2021, SNI completed its statistics on the number of trips made by transport vehicles, which totaled 2,703 trips.
+With changes made, SNI was able to reduce the number of trips by 2,427 (267), which translates to a reduction of 10.21%, saving about 1380L of diesel fuel.
+In 2022, the company endeavors.

 SNI understands the significance of preserving energy resources and the convenience and advantage of local supplies.
-Given the importance of meeting product functional requirements and complying with customer and legal requirements, SNI has sought and cultivated local suppliers to develop and test their samples in accordance with new material recognition and introduction procedures while implementing purchasing solutions in the hopes of reducing energy resource consumption and environmental impacts.
+Given the importance of meeting product functional requirements and complying with customer and legal requirements, SNI has sought and cultivated local suppliers to develop and test their samples in accordance with new material recognition and introduction procedures while implementing purchasing solutions in the hopes of reducing energy resource consumption and environmental impact.
 In terms of material selection, SNI prioritizes materials from local suppliers aside from considering competitive pricing and materials designated by customers.
 The company continues to purchase materials locally to the best of its abilities in order to prevent unnecessary costs and energy waste from air or ocean freight.
+Out of its primary purchasing requirements in 2021, approximately 81.26% of its material purchases in Taiwan were attributed to local suppliers (calculated based on the proportion of local purchase amount to the total purchase amount).
+The overall purchase ratio is 8:2.

 SNI’s Ratio of Local Purchasing

-Note：Calculation is based on the proportion of local purchase amount to the total purchase amount.
+Note：Calculation was based on the proportion of local purchase amount to the total purchase amount.

 Statistics of Suppliers Completing the Conflict-Free Smelter and Due Diligence Form